In addition to the boons gained by participating in Starfinder Society sessions, players can earn additional rewards.

 A pregenerated character has boon slots, though such characters rarely have boons to use in these slots.
 In the event a pregenerated character does have such boons, such as Promotional boons or temporary boons granted by the adventure, they can slot them as normal.

 Ally: These boons typically represent an ally actively assisting the PC.
 This could be a hired ammo loader, a dodgy hacker, or a knightly squire from the Hellknights or Knights of Golarion.
 Ally boons are often an additional “body” on the team, or the presence of a creature that can bring direct aid in the form of a combat role or to assist in skill checks.

 Faction: Each faction offers a unique boon to characters who frequently champion that faction, called an improved champion boon.
 A character with an Improved Champion Boon can slot that boon here only during missions where they are championing that faction.

 Personal: Personal boons represent a wide variety of special boons available in the campaign.
-Unique races, typically those found beyond the Starfinder Core Rulebook, commonly occupy this slot.
+Uncommon races, typically those found outside the Starfinder Core Rulebook, commonly occupy this slot.
 The Personal slot often requires associated boons (such as new race options) be permanently slotted, so that the slotted boon does not change on a scenario-by-scenario basis.

 Promotional: Promotional boons are unique in that they often represent out-of-game acquisitions that translate to in-game benefits.
 Examples of these boons would be the benefits of wearing a Starfinder T-shirt, bringing a Starfinder Player Character Folio to use at the table, or otherwise possessing merchandise or promotional Starfinder material that grants a bonus in the Starfinder Society campaign.
 For a complete list of current Promotional boons and associated requirements, see paizo.com/organizedplay/perks.